 Don’t Ride the Clutch

-Many drivers develop a habit of leaving the clutch pedal halfway down or resting their foot on the clutch pedal even when they're not changing gears.
+Some drivers develop a habit of leaving the clutch pedal halfway down or resting their foot on the clutch pedal even when they're not changing gears.
 Though this makes changing gears just slightly easier and faster, it’s absolutely not worth the wear and tear you’re putting on your clutch and transmission.
 Even a slight amount of pressure on the clutch pedal can cause premature wear that adds up over time.
 When you’re not shifting, keep your foot off the clutch and instead on the dead pedal or floor to the left of the pedal.

 Change Gears Quickly and Decisively

 When it is time to change gears, wait to shift until the clutch is disengaged and keep the pedal down until you’re in gear and then get off of it quickly and smoothly.
-Quick and decisive gear changes are one of the keys to keeping a clutch from getting mushy.
+Brisk, decisive gear changes are one of the keys to keeping a clutch from getting mushy.
 Of course, there will always be some clutch modulation necessary to get started in first gear, and there's nothing wrong with that.
 Just try not to leave your clutch in between the "engaged" and "disengaged" positions for extended periods of time.

 Remember You Have Two Other Pedals